dqmis/dl2/blog/blogpost.md

 #show answer/1.
 ```

-#### 4.1.3 Results Multi-modal
+#### 4.1.3 Results for Multi-modal Logic Reasoning

-We evaluated the multi-modal LLM from the Gemini family `gemini-1.5-pro-preview-0409` using both ASP and direct prompting strategies.
+We evaluated the multi-modal LLM from the Gemini family (`gemini-1.5-pro-preview-0409`) using both ASP and direct prompting strategies.
 To validate the ASP-generated code, we employed the Clingo solver.
 The results are summarized below:

 <table>
 <thead>